 Photo Credits: Benji Allen

-Charlotte Sands: This question feels so impossible to answer, it feels like I’m picking a favorite child!
-I really love the song “Sunday” because it feels very peaceful and meditative to me.
-I think the fan favorite will be “None of My Business” which is also the one I’m the most excited to play live.
-I can’t wait for the others though, “half alive” is one I’m really, really excited about as well.
-And all the other ones!
+“It feels like I’m picking a favourite child!
+I really love the song ‘Sunday’ because it feels peaceful and meditative to me.
+I think the fan favourite will be ‘None of My Business’ which is also the one I’m the most excited to play live.”

 SATELLITE OUT NOW.